enphysoft/search-gmail-using-message-id/README.md

 Using a Message-ID will significantly shorten the searching time since you will have only one result, reducing the server load.
 My simple Emacs-lisp code automatically generates the Gmail link from the Message-ID in an Emacs buffer.
 I use Thunderbird, and the latest version has an add-on called "ID copy Message-ID," which does what the name indicates: https://github.com/garoose/copy-message-id.
 You can easily copy a Message-ID by clicking the Thunderbird program's icon.
 Most email software programs have specific ways to show the Message-ID.
 If you know how to use regular expressions, converting script using any text editor is a trivial work.

 Enjoy saving time.

+## Acknowledgment
+This function is conceptually originated from https://github.com/xahlee/lookup-word-on-internet.